elix/elix/mixins/docs/attributes.md

 <a name="module_attributes"></a>

 ## attributes
-Helpers for accessing a component's attributes.
+These are helper functions for accessing a component's attributes.

 * [attributes](#module_attributes)